-C.3 Identify where you will deposit the source code for the software you intend to develop: Name of publicly accessible source code repository: URL: Part IV: Projects Creating Datasets A.1 Identify the type of data you plan to collect or generate, and the purpose or intended use to which you expect it to be put.
+Part IV: Projects Creating Datasets

+A.1 Identify the type of data you plan to collect or generate, and the purpose or intended use to which you expect it to be put.
 Describe the method(s) you will use and the approximate dates or intervals at which you will collect or generate it.

 A.2 Does the proposed data collection or research activity require approval by any internal review panel or institutional review board (IRB)?
 If so, has the proposed research activity been approved?
 If not, what is your plan for securing approval?

-A.3 Will you collect any personally identifiable information (PII), confidential information (e.g., trade secrets), or proprietar information?
+A.3 Will you collect any personally identifiable information (PII), confidential information (e.g., trade secrets), or proprietary information?
 If so, detail the specific steps you will take to protect such information while you prepare the data files for public release (e.g., data anonymization, data suppression PII, or synthetic data).

-A.4 If you will collect additional documentation, such as consent agreements, along with the data, describe plans for preserving the documentation and ensuring that its relationship to the collected data is maintained.
 A.5 What methods will you use to collect or generate the data?
 Provide details about any technical requirements or dependencies that would be necessary for understanding, retrieving, displaying, or processing the dataset(s).

 A.6 What documentation (e.g., data documentation, codebooks) will you capture or create along with the dataset(s)?
 Where will the documentation be stored and in what format(s)?
 How will you permanently associate and manage the documentation with the dataset(s) it describes?

 A.7 What is your plan for archiving, managing, and disseminating data after the completion of the award-funded project?

-A.8 Identify where you will deposit the dataset(s): Name of repository: URL:
+A.8 Identify where you will deposit the dataset(s):

+Name of repository:

+URL:

-A.9 When and how r frequently will you review this s data manage ment plan?
-Ho w will the imple mentation be m onitored?
+A.9 When and how frequently will you review this data management plan?
+How will the implementation be monitored?